johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 - entrance and exit doors

-You can jump between linked cells by pressing the :kbd:`G` key, which is very useful when navigating through complex, interlocking multi-level dungeons.
+You can jump between linked cells by pressing the :kbd:`G` key, which is very useful when navigating complex, interlocking, multi-level dungeons.
 The included ``Eye of the Beholder I`` and ``The Dark Heart of Uukrul`` example maps are great demonstrations of this.

-To create a link, first move the cursor to the source cell and press :kbd:`Shift+G` to enter *Set Link Destination Mode*.
+To create a link, move the cursor to the source cell and press :kbd:`Shift+G` to enter *Set Link Destination Mode*.
 Now move the cursor to the target cell, then press :kbd:`Enter` to create the link or :kbd:`Esc` to cancel.
-All the common navigation shortcuts are available in this mode, so you can change the current level, zoom in and out, etc. The :ref:`moving-around:Mouse movement actions` can be accessed too.
+All the common navigation shortcuts are available in this mode, so you can change the current level, zoom in and out, etc. The :ref:`moving-around:Mouse movement actions` can be accessed, too.

 The destination cell will be overwritten (if it doesn't contain the destination cell type already), but any existing note will be preserved (and